jgrembi/nL-qPCR_PathogenChip/README.md

 #### nlpr - Inputs

 For new runs, three input files are required.
-They should be formatted like the files in the `nlpr/inputs` folder.
+They should be formatted like the files in the `nlpr/inputs` folder of this repo.

 1. Nuleic Acids fasta `*fna`
 2. Protein fasta  `*.faa`